jump-dev/JuMP.jl/docs/src/manual/solutions.md

 ```
 Other common returns are `MOI.NO_SOLUTION`, and `MOI.INFEASIBILITY_CERTIFICATE`.
 The first means that the solver doesn't have a solution to return, and the
-second means that the solution has a certificate of dual infeasbility (a primal
+second means that the primal solution is a certificate of dual infeasbility (a
-unbounded ray).
+primal unbounded ray).

 You can also use [`has_values`](@ref), which returns `true` if there is a
 solution that can be queried, and `false` otherwise.